Teaching Fellow in the Social Sciences, Law, Letters and Society, History (2021–23)

 History of the corporation, legal history, constitutional law, history of capitalism, history of the long nineteenth century, history of the Gilded Age and Progressive Era, tort law

-Evelyn Atkinson's dissertation is a history of corporate personhood in the nineteenth century.
+Evelyn Atkinson's book project is a history of corporate personhood in the nineteenth century.
 It focuses on the relationship between popular claims for corporate accountability and control and the development of the legal doctrine of constitutional corporate personhood.
 Evelyn received her JD cum laude from Harvard Law School and her BA from Sarah Lawrence College.

 —"Creating the Reasonable Child: Risk, Responsibility, and the Attractive Nuisance Doctrine."
 Law & Social Inquiry (May 22, 2017).